 Middle School to High School

-The student works at an 8th grade level in all areas.
+The student works at a 7th grade level in all areas.

 The student has completed the minimum number of community service hours.